gchauvet/mojet/README.md

 - Padding and filler support (left/right, custom characters)
 - Custom field formatting (e.g. `LocalDate`)
 - Works with Spring Batch’s `FlatFileItemReader` and `FlatFileItemWriter`
-- Built on top of ASM for high performance
 - Plug-and-play integration with Spring Batch

 ---